PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [Posttraumatic stress and worry as mediators and moderators between political stressors and emotional and behavioral disorders in Palestinian children](https://www.embase.com/search/results?subaction=viewrecord&id=L364546683&from=export) _2012_ published in _Int J Psychol_
 - [Political Violence, Psychological Distress, and Perceived Health: A Longitudinal Investigation in the Palestinian Authority](no-link) _2012_ published in _Psychol.
 Trauma_
 - ['Emergency Routine': The Experience of Professionals in a Shared Traumatic Reality of War](no-link) _2012_ published in _Br.
 J. Soc.
 Work_
-- [When Home Isn't a Safe Haven: Insecure Attachment Orientations, Perceived Social Support, and PTSD Symptoms Among Israeli Evacuees Under Missile Threat](no-link) _2012_ published in _Psychol.
-Trauma_
 - [Short-Term Effects of a Writing Intervention Among Adolescents in Gaza](no-link) _2012_ published in _J.
 Loss Trauma_
-- [Coping and Mental Health Outcomes Among Israelis Living With the Chronic Threat of Terrorism](no-link) _2012_ published in _Psychol.
-Trauma_
 - [Mind-Body Skills Groups for the Treatment of War-Related Trauma in Children in Gaza](https://www.cochranelibrary.com/central/doi/10.1002/central/CN-01503359/full) _2012_ published in _https://clinicaltrials.gov/show/NCT01595477_
 - [Mind-Body Skills Groups for the Treatment of War-Related Trauma in Adolescents in Gaza](https://www.cochranelibrary.com/central/doi/10.1002/central/CN-01503360/full) _2012_ published in _https://clinicaltrials.gov/show/NCT01595490_
 - [Mind-Body Skills Groups for the Treatment of War-Related Trauma in Adults in Gaza](https://www.cochranelibrary.com/central/doi/10.1002/central/CN-01503358/full) _2012_ published in _https://clinicaltrials.gov/show/NCT01595464_
 - [A Randomized Controlled Study of Mind-Body Skills Groups for the Treatment of War-Related Trauma in Children in Gaza](https://www.cochranelibrary.com/central/doi/10.1002/central/CN-00875922/full) _2012_ published in _Clinicaltrials.gov [www.clinicaltrials.gov]_
 - [A Randomized Controlled Study of Mind-Body Skills Groups for the Treatment of War-Related Trauma in Adolescents in Gaza](https://www.cochranelibrary.com/central/doi/10.1002/central/CN-00875924/full) _2012_ published in _Clinicaltrials.gov [www.clinicaltrials.gov]_
 - [Effectiveness of school-based intervention in enhancing mental health and social functioning among war-affected children](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc11&AN=2012-31556-004) _2012_ published in _Traumatology_
-- [Reactions of civilians exposed to terrorism and war trauma in Israel: The role of intra- and interpersonal factors](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc11&AN=2012-29716-001) _2012_ published in _Columbus, Alexandra M [Ed]_
 - [Use of traditional and nontraditional instruments with traumatized children in Bethlehem, West Bank](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc11&AN=2013-13921-014) _2012_ published in _Music Therapy Perspectives_
 - [Clinical and historical perspectives on the intergenerational transmission of trauma](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc11&AN=2011-28422-004) _2012_ published in _Fromm, M Gerard [Ed]_

 ### 2011
 - [Heal thyself: Dealing with trauma work--Gaza 2008/2009](http://dx.doi.org/10.1177/1363459309360799) _2011_ published in _HEALTH (LOND)_
 - [Posttraumatic stress disorder in infants and young children exposed to war-related trauma](http://dx.doi.org/10.1016/j.jaac.2011.03.001) _2011_ published in _J Am Acad Child Adolesc Psychiatry_
-- [From PTSD to "national trauma": the case of the Israel Trauma Center for Victims of Terror and War](http://dx.doi.org/10.1177/1363461511410239) _2011_ published in _TRANSCULT PSYCHIATRY_
 - [Are community studies of psychological trauma's impact accurate?
 A study among Jews and Palestinians](http://dx.doi.org/10.1037/a0022817) _2011_ published in _Psychol Assess_
 - [Post-traumatic stress disorder and attention-deficit hyperactivity disorder in Palestinian children affected by the war on Gaza](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?holding=inleurlib_fft&cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=31508097) _2011_ published in _Int. psychiatry_
 - [Causes of traumatic brain injury in patients admitted to Rafidia, Al-Ittihad and the specialized Arab hospitals, Palestine, 2006?2007](http://dx.doi.org/10.3109/02699052.2010.546823) _2011_ published in _Brain Inj_
 - [Posttraumatic stress disorders comorbid with major depression in west bank, palestine: A general population cross sectional study](https://www.embase.com/search/results?subaction=viewrecord&id=L361965826&from=export) _2011_ published in _Eur J Psychiatry_
 - [Mind-Body Skills Groups for Posttraumatic Stress Disorder and Depression Symptoms in Palestinian Children and Adolescents in Gaza](no-link) _2011_ published in _Int.
 J. Stress Manage._
 - [Cumulative Tertiary Appraisals of Traumatic Events Across Cultures: Two Studies](no-link) _2011_ published in _J.
 Loss Trauma_
-- [Anxiety Symptoms and Need for Help Among Israeli Methadone Patients in a War Zone](no-link) _2011_ published in _J.
-Loss Trauma_
 - [Post-Traumatic Stress and Growth following Forced Relocation](no-link) _2011_ published in _Br.
 J. Soc.
 Work_
 - [Intergenerational transmission, attitudes, and post-traumatic stress disorder in times of war: A comparison between elderly people and their adult offspring after the Second Lebanon War (2006) and Casting Lead Operation (2008)](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc10&AN=2011-29577-003) _2011_ published in _Illness, Crisis, & Loss_
 - [Transgenerational trauma and forgiveness: Looking at the Israeli-Palestinian families forum through a group analytic lens](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc10&AN=2011-06701-007) _2011_ published in _Group Analysis_

 ### 2010
-- [From posttrauma intervention to immunization of the social body: pragmatics and politics of a resilience program in Israel's periphery](http://dx.doi.org/10.1007/s11013-010-9187-6) _2010_ published in _Cult Med Psychiatry_
-- [A longitudinal study of posttraumatic stress disorder, depression, and generalized anxiety disorder in Israeli civilians exposed to war trauma](http://dx.doi.org/10.1002/jts.20522) _2010_ published in _J Trauma Stress_
-- [Is ideology a risk factor for PTSD symptom severity among Israeli political evacuees?](http://dx.doi.org/10.1002/jts.20540) _2010_ published in _J Trauma Stress_
 - [Nature of torture, PTSD, and somatic symptoms among political ex-prisoners](http://dx.doi.org/10.1002/jts.20541) _2010_ published in _J Trauma Stress_
-- [QuikClot Combat Gauze use for hemorrhage control in military trauma: January 2009 Israel Defense Force experience in the Gaza Strip--a preliminary report of 14 cases](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?holding=inleurlib_fft&cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=21181695) _2010_ published in _Prehospital Disaster Med_
 - [Metals detected by ICP/MS in wound tissue of war injuries without fragments in Gaza](http://dx.doi.org/10.1186/1472-698x-10-17) _2010_ published in _BMC Int Health Hum Rights_
 - [Rehabilitation of torture survivors in five countries: Common themes and challenges](https://www.embase.com/search/results?subaction=viewrecord&id=L50964400&from=export) _2010_ published in _Int J Ment Health Syst_
 - [Military trauma and social development: The moderating and mediating roles of peer and sibling relations in mental health](https://www.embase.com/search/results?subaction=viewrecord&id=L360162541&from=export) _2010_ published in _Int J Behav Dev_
 - [The effects of insecure attachment orientations and perceived social support on posttraumatic stress and depressive symptoms among civilians exposed to the 2009 Israel-Gaza war: A follow-up Cross-Lagged panel design study](no-link) _2010_ published in _J.
 Res.
 Pers._
 - [Retired heart transplant pioneer exports primary trauma care to Gaza and other conflict zones](no-link) _2010_ published in _Eur.
 Heart J._
-- [Interracial (Homo) Sexualities: Post-Traumatic Palestinian and Israeli Cinema During the al-Aqsa Intifada (<i>Diary of a Male Whore</i> and <i>The Bubble</i>)](no-link) _2010_ published in _Int.
-J. Commun._
 - [Graphic Wounds: The Comics Journalism of Joe Sacco](no-link) _2010_ published in _Journeys_
 - [Elaboration on posttraumatic growth in youth exposed to terror: the role of religiosity and political ideology](no-link) _2010_ published in _Soc.
 Psychiatry Psychiatr.
 Epidemiol._
 - [Posttraumatic growth in Middle Eastern context: Expression and determinants among Palestinians](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc9&AN=2010-05342-003) _2010_ published in _Weiss, Tzipi [Ed]_
-- [Healing the wounds of history: Germans and Jews facing the legacy of the Holocaust](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc9&AN=2010-08345-006) _2010_ published in _Leveton, Eva [Ed]_
 - [Endurance is to be shown at the first blow: Social representations and reactions to traumatic experiences in the Gaza Strip](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc9&AN=2010-13580-006) _2010_ published in _Traumatology_
 - [The relationship of level of traumatic exposure, perceived stress, and resilience with salivary cortisol and salivary alpha-amylase diurnal rhythm in Palestinian children 10-12 years exposed to chronic war violence.DP - 2010](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc9&AN=2010-99140-208) _2010_ published in _Dissertation Abstracts International: Section B: The Sciences and Engineering_
 - [Review of The empire of trauma: An inquiry into the condition of victimhood.DP - Jun 2010](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc9&AN=2010-13278-028) _2010_ published in _The American Journal of Psychiatry_
-- [QuikClot Combat Gauze use for hemorrhage control in military trauma: January 2009 Israel Defense Force experience in the Gaza Strip—a preliminary report of 14 …](https://www.cambridge.org/core/journals/prehospital-and-disaster-medicine/article/resilience-of-israeli-rescue-workerszaka-body-handlers/401C71048E88AD8CD60D07D50CB29DB7) _2010_ published in _… and disaster medicine_

 ### 2009
-- [Analysis of trauma exposure, symptomatology and functioning in Jewish Israeli and Palestinian adolescents](http://dx.doi.org/10.1192/bjp.bp.108.050393) _2009_ published in _Br J Psychiatry_
 - [Trauma-related psychological disorders among Palestinian children and adults in Gaza and West Bank, 2005-2008](http://dx.doi.org/10.1186/1752-4458-3-21) _2009_ published in _Int. j. ment. health syst._
 - [Posttraumatic Symptoms, Functional Impairment, and Coping among Adolescents on Both Sides of the Israeli-Palestinian Conflict: A Cross-Cultural Approach](no-link) _2009_ published in _Appl.
 Psychol.-Int.
 Rev.-Psychol.
 Appl.-Rev. Int._
 - [The Political Economy of Children's Trauma: A Case Study of House Demolition in Palestine](no-link) _2009_ published in _Feminism Psychol._